dcmouser/mewlo/doc/sphinx/book/setup/installation.rst

 -----------------------------------------

-Install the Werkzeug package which is temporarily being used to do some lower-level request+response work:
+Install the Werkzeug package which is temporarily being used to do some lower-level request+response work: pip install Werkzeug

-  On windows:
-  pip install Werkzeug
+Install the jinja2 template package which is used for template output pip install jinja2

 To build documentation:
 	pip install Sphinx
-	pip install rst2pdf <--- this fails in my virtualenv
+	pip install rst2pdf <--- this fails in my (ms windows-based) virtualenv